gr7-cipher/From-Prediction-to-Performance/README.md

 }
 ```

+## Contributing

+Contributions are welcome!
+If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.

 ## License

 This project is licensed under the Apache 2.0 License License - see the LICENSE file for details.